tigerfarm/work/book/AndroidConversations/README.md

 ----------------------------------------------------------------------------------
 #### Issues

-Issues to work through:
+Issues I worked through:
-+ Get webhook to work, when a message is added.
++ Get the webhook to work, when a message is added.
-+ Android app, update the emulator
++ Android Studio updates: update the emulator I was using to Android 11.
 + Get the access token to work.

+The Conversations webhook only works for the Default Conversation Service SID](https://www.twilio.com/console/conversations/configuration/defaults).

 ----------------------------------------------------------------------------------
 ## Using the  Conversations API